Some Americans learn they won’t get a stimulus payment until they file their 2020 taxes

 Stuckey received the first payment into her credit union account without any problems last April, but now she is seeing the “status not available” message on the IRS website when she checks her account.
 It appears the IRS did attempt to send her money, but it did not go through.
 She was counting on the funding to help pay for a trip to Philadelphia for her daughter to see specialist doctors next week to try to figure out a health problem.
 Now the family isn’t sure how they will pay.

-President-elect Biden has indicated he wants to send most Americans $2,000 payments.
+President-elect Joe Biden has indicated he wants to send most Americans $2,000 payments.
 If Democrats win control of the U.S. Senate, that is likely to be enacted, but these latest payment delays raise questions about how quickly that money could go out, especially in the midst of tax filing season which runs from about mid-January to April 15.